Arctic Council: Security and geopolitical issues

 Before signing the Ottawa Declaration, a footnote was added stating; "The Arctic Council should not deal with matters related to military security".
 In 2019, United States Secretary of State Mike Pompeo stated that circumstances had changed and "the region has become an arena for power and for competition.
 And the eight Arctic states must adapt to this new future".
 The council is often in the middle of security and geopolitical issues since the Arctic has peculiar interests to Member States and Observers.
-Changes in the Arctic environment and participants of the Arctic Council have led to a reconsideration of the relationship between geopolitical matters and the role of the Arctic Council.
+Changes in the Arctic environment and participants of the Arctic Council have led to a reconsideration of the relationship between geopolitical matters and the role of the Arctic Council..
+Likewise, the changing nature of the Arctic region has brought into question the role of the Arctic Council.
+With developments moving the focus to maritime issues rather than terrestrial, the debate is also moved towards questions of jurisdiction and security, outside the scope of the Arctic Council.